rebeccatraceyt/bake-it-til-you-make-it/README.md

 **Home Page -** On the recipe card panel of the Homepage, there was a styling issue with the `ul` element whereby the `li` elements nested would not conform to the styling that was needed to be readable.
 The `li` elements, due to the Bootstrap styling, would only display in a `inline` format, which caused padding issues within the card.
 In order to avoid this, and to maintain the design, the `ul` was removed and replaced with Bootstrap grid styling.
 This was done after researching similar issues.

+**Edit User -** In creating the edit functionality on the `edit_user.html`, the initial code used was `update_one` in order to change the user information.
+A problem arose because the developer wanted only select user information to change but, in using `update_one`, the entire collection changed and the fields that the developer did not allow to change would be wiped from the system and cause value errors.
+In looking for solutions, the developer found a similar issue on [Stack Overflow](https://stackoverflow.com/questions/30605638/why-does-upsert-a-record-using-update-one-raise-valueerror "Solution to problem on Stack Overflow") that suggested using `replace_one` as an alternative, with the `upsert` equal to `True` in order to update the specified fields only.

 [Back to top ⇧](#table-of-contents)